 Many companies are focusing their recruitment efforts on attracting millennials (people born between 1985 and the late 90s) to address the skills gap.
 This tech-savvy group can be a great source of new ideas and innovative solutions for managing the supply chain of the future.
 But they are also more likely to job hop and they have different expectations, such as a preference for flexibility.

 Millennials don’t do standard 9-5.
 Employees with families and commuters also appreciate flexible schedules.
 The good thing is that employers are becoming comfortable with flexible working arrangements.
 Globally, two-thirds of millennials say their employers have adopted flexible arrangements.
 69% have flexibility in terms of work schedules, 69% enjoy flexibility in their role and functions, and 64% have flexibility in terms of location.
-Flexibility is key if you’re looking to attract millennials for your team.
+Flexibility is key if you’re looking to attract millennials to your team.

 Having a strong sense of purpose is also important.
-According to Deloitte’s 2017 Millennial Survey, millennials like to feel impactful in their workplace and believe they have a high degree of accountability when it comes to things like customer satisfaction, organizational integrity, reputation and the products and services provided.
+According to Deloitte’s 2017 Millennial Survey, millennials like to feel impactful in their workplace and believe they have a high degree of accountability when it comes to things like customer satisfaction, organizational integrity, reputation, and the products and services provided.
 Make sure you consider this to make your recruitment and retention efforts effective among this target group.

 Experienced workers in the supply chain have a lot of knowledge to transfer, set up a mentoring program